 We're talking flour, sugar, butter, eggs, a pinch of salt, and a bit of baking powder as an insurance policy for that dramatic domed pound cake top.
 But the real star of this recipe is the concentrated vanilla bean paste which gives it that extra oomph of flavor.

-The finishing touch is a simple vanilla bean glaze that gives this classic pound cake a beautiful shiny top.
+The finishing touch is my favorite simple vanilla bean glaze for cake that gives this classic pound cake a beautiful shiny top.

 Serve it up with a scoop of homemade ice cream and chocolate sauce or with a dollop of whipped cream, fresh berries, and a drizzle of strawberry syrup to be fancy!

 Or if you're really serious about combining strawberries and pound cake, check out my fresh strawberry pound cake recipe!
-You may also like my moist chocolate pound cake recipe and my lemon-blueberry pound cake!
+If you're more of a chocaholic, you may also like my moist chocolate pound cake!

 About This Recipe